socalrug/nonparametric_analysis_2022-01-22/README.md

 ## Check your setup

 Since this event depends on you have an R setup that is functional with the correct packages and version of R, we highly recommend that you run the [check_setup.r](https://github.com/socalrug/nonparametric_analysis_2022-01-22/blob/master/check_setup.r) before the event.
-If you have issues, please reach out to use in the slack channel (see above) to get help.
+If you have issues, please reach out to us in the slack channel (see above) to get help.

 ## Twitter

-Please follow us on twitter, oc_rug, and also tweet about the event with the hash tag #SoCal RUG
+Please follow us on twitter, oc_rug, and also tweet about the event with the hash tag #SoCalRUG

 ## Resources